top of page

 Richard's Chivre do ouro.png

 The world’s 36 recognized biological hotspots cover approximately 2.5 percent of the Earth’s land surface, yet over 50% of the world's plant species and 43% of terrestrial vertebrate species inhabit these regions.
 Most plants in a biodiversity hotspot are endemic, meaning they are not found anywhere else on Earth.
-Focusing limited resources on these “hotspots” may be the best strategy to save species and landscapes
+Conservation Imperatives are specific unprotected areas harboring the Earth's most threatened species and cover only 1.2 % of the Earth's surface.
+Focusing limited resources on these hotspots of biodiversity may be the best strategy to save species and landscapes.

-Between 70%-90% of the remaining native vegetation in the Earth’s biodiversity hotspots occurs on private lands.
-For example, 87% of the remaining native vegetation in Brazil’s Atlantic Forest is located on privately owned lands.
-To save these incredible biomes It is crucial to support the creation and maintenance of private nature reserves and increase their conservation impact.
+Between 70%-90% of the remaining unprotected native vegetation in the Earth’s biodiversity hotspots occurs on private lands.
+For example, 87% of the remaining unprotected native vegetation in Brazil’s Atlantic Forest is located on privately owned lands.
+To save these incredible biomes it is crucial to support the creation, expansion, and maintenance of private nature reserves and increase their conservation impact.

 Why Private Lands Conservation?